irenekarijadi/RF-LSTM-CEEMDAN/README.md

 * EMD-signal
 * pandas
 * python-math
+* keras
 * tensorflow>=2.0.0
 * sklearn
 * numpy
 * python-time

-The complete list of packages can be found in [requirements.txt.](https://github.com/irenekarijadi/Building-Energy-Prediction-using-Hybrid-RF-LSTM-based-CEEMDAN/blob/v1/requirements.txt)
+The complete list of packages can be found in [requirements.txt.](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/requirements.txt)

 In order to run the model, the packages need to be installed first using this code: